 There’s a phenomenon currently happening in business, and it’s happening irrespective of product, service, or industry.
+There are new SEO techniques that are helping businesses with their marketing, if you want to know what is it worth check outreachkings.
 The various audiences who’s attention we’re trying to capture exhibit many of the same characteristics seen in Hollywood casting agents.
 It’s easy to see why if we look purely at the economics of developing businesses as they relate to the entertainment industry.
 What’s the only part of your economics class you remembered?
 That’s right – supply and demand.
 We’re in 2016, where the supply of content in the overall market has exceeded demand, and this isn’t only true for companies producing content.
 Think about how you live your life.
 Social media, Netflix, email, movies, etc. is all content.
 You could fill entire consecutive days on purely consumption.
 There’s so much content available that you couldn’t possibly consume it all.
 That’s exactly how casting agents feel.
 Every day they have to weed out fantastic people who would be great in a particular role, those who are great and just aren’t a good fit, and those who are just plain awful.
 When the supply of something surpasses it’s demand, prices decrease, and as a society we equate price to value.
 With that in mind, we’ve assumed a conditional bias when faced with new content.
 We inherently perceive it’s value to be low until proven otherwise.

 We currently find ourselves living on opposite ends of the spectrum, because we live in a world where there’s more possible exposure than ever; new distribution channels are created every month and we’re more connected than at any other point in history, yet our ability to stand out from the crowd is at the pinnacle of difficulty.
 One of the largest contradictions I’m seeing in modern business is that thought leaders in the space continue to push the message that content remains a vehicle for breaking through the noise, even though content is perhaps the single largest contributor of the noise to begin with.
 As the adage goes, if you had a dime for every time someone told you that you need to be producing content, you’d be rich.
 Marketers and business owners need to break through the noise and ensure their message is heard by the right people the same way the college graduate who just moved to Hollywood to pursue a career as an actor/actress does.